-elections obtained no victory bonus at all.
+challenge to Appellees' basic theory.
+According to Mr. Jackman's report, the parties who won these elections obtained no victory bonus at all.
 Indeed, they appear to have suffered a "victory penalty."
 The graph shows that some of these victorious parties attracted almost 70% of the votes cast - an epic landslide by American standards.
-The fact that they carried a lower percentage of districts than expected in a single-member district system suggests that deficits in the efficiency gap (or being on the wrong side of the "S" curve) are not distinctive hallmarks of majoritarian, partisan gerrymandering.
+The fact that they carried a lower percentage of districts than expected in a singlemember district system suggests that deficits in the efficiency gap (or being on the wrong side of the "S" curve) are not distinctive hallmarks of majoritarian, partisan gerrymandering.
 In the alternative, it suggests that Appellees have put their "S" curve in the wrong place.

-The uncertainty regarding the proper location of the "S" curve is an insurmountable problem for Appellees.
-They seek nothing less than a constitutional revolution, in which state legislative enactments would be overturned as partisan gerrymanders if it were found that a majority party wasted fewer votes, and a minority party wasted more votes, "than expected" given a particular winning margin for the majority.
+The uncertainty regarding the proper location of the "S" curve is an insurmountable problem for They seek nothing less than a Appellees. constitutional revolution, in which state legislative be overturned enactments would aspartisan gerrymanders if it were found that a majority party wasted fewer votes, and a minority party wasted more votes, "than expected" given a particular winning margin for the majority.
 How many wasted votes were "expected" for each party thus becomes a critical determination, and it primarily is based on Appellees' calculation of the "S" curve.
-Jackman explains, "[t]he efficiency gap can be computed by noting how far the observed S [the number of seats lies above or below the orange line in Figure 4."
-Jackman's Report at 19.
+As Mr. Jackman explains, "[t]he efficiency gap can be computed by noting how far the observed S [the number of seats] lies above or below the orange line in Figure 4."
+SA199.
 Thus, for Appellees' standard to work, the "orange line" must be in the right place.
 If it is not, Appellees risk asking courts to strike down redistricting laws even though the majority party did not have more seats "than expected" given the extent of its victory margin.
 Stated differently, if Appellees cannot accurately identify when an "undue" partisan advantage has been obtained, they cannot accurately identify partisan gerrymanders.

 Before courts accept Appellees' implicit invitation to become more heavily involved in political redistricting decisions, and to review those decisions based on the efficiency gap, they must be certain that Appellees have a way to tell the difference between "expected" and "undue" partisan advantage.
-The efficiency gap, the cube law, and the associated "S" curve do not provide any reliable means for doing so.
+The efficiency gap, the cube law, and the associated "S" curve do not provide a reliable means for doing so.